Lesson Plan - Get It!

 If you examine the inside of a seed under a microscope, you will find an embryo and an endosperm.

-Now, take a few minutes to look at the following SciShow Kids presentation, How Does A Seed Become a Plant?
-In it, you will learn what seeds need to grow.
+Now, watch How Does A Seed Become a Plant?, from SciShow Kids, to learn what seeds need to grow.
 As you watch the video, listen carefully to learn how seeds know when it's time to start growing.
 Also, look out for the following terms:

 - seed coat